futomi/node-enocean-utils/README.md

 ]
 ```

 If you run this script, this script listens to incoming telegrams.
 Whenever an telegram comes, this script shows the result.

 This script takes two arguments.
 The 1st argument is the path of the serial port.
-The 1st argument is required.
+The 1st argument is optional.
+If you don't specify the 1st argument, the path of the serial port will be detected automatically.
 The 2nd argument is the baud rate of the serial port.
-The 2nd argument is optional.
+The 2nd argument is optional as well.
 If you don't specify the 2nd argument, the baud rate is 56700.

 This script shows the result as follows: